oakserver/oak/README.md

 The `context.cookies` allows access to the values of cookies in the request, and allows cookies to be set in the response.
 It automatically secures cookies if the `.keys` property is set on the application.
+Because `.cookies` uses the web crypto APIs to sign and validate cookies, and those APIs work in an asynchronous way, the cookie APIs work in an asynchronous way.
 It has several methods:

-- `.get(key: string, options?: CookieGetOptions)`
+- `.get(key: string, options?: CookieGetOptions): Promise<string | undefined>`

   Attempts to retrieve the cookie out of the request and returns the value of the cookie based on the key.
 If the applications `.keys` is set, then the cookie will be verified against a signed version of the cookie.
-If the cookie is valid, the value will be returned.
+If the cookie is valid, the promise will resolve with the value.
 If it is invalid, the cookie signature will be set to deleted on the response.
 If the cookie was not signed by the current key, it will be resigned and added to the response.

-- `.set(key: string, value: string, options?: CookieSetDeleteOptions)`
+- `.set(key: string, value: string, options?: CookieSetDeleteOptions): Promise<void>`

   Will set a cookie in the response based on the provided key, value and any options.
 If the applications `.keys` is set, then the cookie will be signed and the signature added to the response.
+As the keys are signed asynchronously, awaiting the `.set()` method is advised.

 #### Request